Andreas Hinkel: Managerial career

 Between 2014 and 2016, Hinkel was an assistant coach in Stuttgart's youth system, the first team, and the reserve team.
-He started from the 2013/14 season as manager for the U12 team and also as assistant manager for the U16's.
-In the 2014/15 season, he was the assistant manager of the U17's under manager Domenico Tedesco.
+He started from the 2013/14 season as manager for the U12 team and also as assistant manager for the U16s.
+In the 2014/15 season, he was the assistant manager of the U17s under manager Domenico Tedesco.
 At the end of the season, Hinkel and Tedesco unexpectedly left the club, after not receiving new contracts.
 It was later revealed, that Hinkel had been offered a contract extension, but wasn't satisfied with the esteem he had received.

 On 26 January 2016, he returned to Stuttgart as assistant manager for the reserve team.
 In September 2016, he became assistant manager for the first team for a short period as an interim solution after first team manager Jos Luhukay had left the club.
 On 19 December 2016, Hinkel became the manager of Stuttgart II.
 Stuttgart reorganized the reserve team and appointed Hinkel to a new role.
 Hinkel is also completing a coaching course.
 He finished with a record of 21 wins, 11 draws, and 17 losses.
 On 7 October 2018, he was appointed as the interim head coach of VfB Stuttgart until Markus Weinzierl took over as head coach two days later.
 He did not manage any matches as interim head coach.

 In January 2019, Hinkel returned to the club once again, this time as assistant manager of the first team.
 On 1 April 2019, Hinkel was appointed as the manager of the reserve team following the firing of Marc Kienle.

 On 14 October 2019, he joined Russian Premier League club FC Spartak Moscow as an assistant to newly appointed manager Domenico Tedesco.
 He has taken charge of the team numerous times because of Tedesco's multiple suspensions.
 He left Spartak at the end of the 2020–21 season after helping to guide them to the UEFA Champions League qualification spot, as Tedesco's contract expired.